 There is no denying that nutrients are essential for optimal health.
-An adequate intake of nutrients allows us to look, feel, and perform our best, but what exactly is the difference between macro and micro nutrients?
+An adequate intake of nutrients allows us to look, feel, and perform our best, but what exactly is the difference between macro- and micro-nutrients?
 And where do we find them?
 Here is everything that you need to know about macronutrients vs. micronutrients.

 What’s the difference between macronutrients and micronutrients?

-Nutrients are compounds found in food that the body requires for essential function.
+Nutrients are compounds found in food that the body requires for essential functions.
 Since the human body cannot produce nutrients itself, they are required from the diet and are essential to human health as they are used for energy, growth, reproduction, and disease prevention.
 (1) In total, there are 6 essential nutrients required by the body: carbohydrates, fats, proteins, vitamins, minerals, and water.
 While all of these nutrients are essential, they are classified into two categories: macronutrients and micronutrients.

-Carbohydrates are the sugars, starches, and fibres found in plant foods and are the body’s primary source of energy.
+Carbohydrates are the sugars, starches, and fibers found in plant foods and are the body’s primary source of energy.
 Carbohydrates are broken down into glucose through digestion, which the body uses for energy throughout the day, and help to control blood glucose and insulin metabolism, participate in cholesterol and triglyceride metabolism, and support gut health.
 (2) Carbohydrates provide 4 calories of energy per gram and are found in grains, fruits, vegetables, beans, lentils, and dairy.

 Proteins are made up of amino acids and are found in animal and plant forms.
 Protein contributes to structural and mechanical function, regulating processes in the cells and body, and provides energy if necessary.
 (3) Protein provides 4 calories of energy per gram and is found in meat, poultry, seafood, eggs, dairy, beans, lentils, nuts, and seeds.